Table of Contents

 - The $22,000.00 Dollars Worth Of Saunas I’ve Tried So Far

 - Does Every Type Of Sauna Prevent Cancer, Or Just Infrared?

 After hundreds of hours of research, and ordering countless saunas, and documenting the entire process, I finally found out which sauna companies are truly full of shit, and which ones are legitimate.
-Despite the great marketing efforts of many, and the sales army of many of the most popular brands, willing to shove any and all information down your throat just to get you to buy, I finally found an infrared sauna company that lives up to the claims.
+Despite the great marketing efforts of many, and the sales army of many of the most popular brands (willing to shove any and all information down your throat just to get you to buy), I finally found some infrared sauna companies that live up to the claims.

 My Infrared Sauna Reviews

 You should be able to tell right away, that there’s something different about my infrared sauna reviews isn’t there?
 Compared to everything else you see online about buying infrared saunas, I personally test each and every sauna myself.
 Please be aware that most sauna reviews you find online about home saunas, are completely hearsay.
 If you don’t see the person with pictures and live video of themselves inside the sauna they’re talking about, chances are they have never been in that sauna in their entire life.
 Please do not base a $5k purchase decision on information from someone who has never personally used the product you’re asking about.
 That is how I got into all of this, and made several wrong purchases several times, as you will see in detail below.

 Also, do not fall for the third party EMF reports, they’re not accurate. (*you cannot take heaters out of a sauna, ship them to a lab, test one or two, and then say the entire sauna is low emf.
 Doesn’t work that way… you MUST account for the wiring in the walls, power supply, ALL THE HEATERS, etc… Once you alter the native environment of the sauna like that, the testing is worthless, yet it sounds real good when sauna salespeople say it smoothly doesn’t it?)